eslam-gomaa/AWS--Packer-CloudFormation-Python--Sample-Project/README.md

 **The attached code does the following:**

 * Creates an AMI image with Packer
-* Builds an infrastructure with CloudFormation
+* Builds an infrastructure with CloudFormation (EC2, ALB, ASG)
 * Perform Live testing for ASG Scaling UP

 ---